 The Tom Rogers Scholarship Fund at UCSB was established in late 1999 to honor Tom Rogers, a role model for civic and environmental leadership.
 Among the many achievements of Tom Rogers are his service on the Santa Barbara City Council and County Board of Supervisors through 1994.
 As a civil servant, he voiced and voted for sound environmental planning and progressive policies for long-term community benefits.
 The Fund provides for annual scholarship(s) to be awarded to students who are majors in the Environmental Studies Program at UCSB.
 Selection of scholarship recipients is based on their personal efforts that embody the ideals of civic responsibility and environmental stewardship exemplified by Tom Rogers in his career.

-In Spring 2013 one or two scholarships, ranging from $2,500 to $5,000 each, will be awarded to a UCSB Environmental Studies or Hydrologic Science major(s) whose past and present efforts best embody the ideals of civic responsibility and environmental stewardship.
+Each Spring one or two scholarships, ranging from $2,500 to $5,000 each, will be awarded to a UCSB Environmental Studies or Hydrologic Science major(s) whose past and present efforts best embody the ideals of civic responsibility and environmental stewardship.

 Applicant Eligibility: Qualified applicants must be continuing undergraduate students who are declared majors in the Environmental Studies Program and have demonstrated civic, community, educational, and environmental involvement.
 Applicants should have a minimum overall GPA of 3.0 and must be enrolled at UCSB for at least two quarters after receiving the award.
 Although financial need will be considered in the selection process, eligibility for financial aid is not required to receive this scholarship.